 At the time of acceptance, a student may be awarded a merit scholarship based on their academic record and Board scores.
 Students may be eligible for one of the following awards: Merit Scholarship, Highlands Scholarship ($11,000-$20,000), International Student Scholarship ($11,000).

 Students who are members of the Presbyterian Church (U.S.A.) are eligible to receive the Presbyterian Scholarship ($5,000).
 The program highlights D&E’s relationship with the Presbyterian Church (U.S.A.) by providing support to Presbyterian students looking for a college experience that honors their faith tradition.
 Another Presbyterian-based scholarship opportunity is the Covenant Scholarship.
 Equal to one-half of tuition costs, the Covenant Scholarship is open to children of ordained PC(USA) clergy.

-In order to be considered for need-based aid, you must complete the Free Application for Federal Student Aid (FAFSA) to determine your eligibility for any federal, state or other college financial assistance.
-D&E will automatically determine your eligibility and notify you with an updated Award Letter within a week of receiving your FAFSA results from the Department of Education.
+In order to be considered for need-based aid, one must complete the Free Application for Federal Student Aid (FAFSA) to determine their eligibility for any federal, state, or other college financial assistance.
+D&E will automatically determine each student’s eligibility after receiving their FAFSA results from the Department of Education.

-Davis & Elkins also offers performance-based awards in Athletics and Fine & Performing Arts.
-Once accepted for admission, you may audition for these awards.
-If awarded a performance-based scholarship, you will be notified with an updated Award Letter within a week of the award being made.
+Davis & Elkins College also offers performance-based awards in athletics and creative arts.
+Once accepted for admission, a student may audition for these awards.